-Yosemite Valley is without doubt one of the great places to visit in California, and it’s not too far from Lake Tahoe, another place on my California bucket list.
+Yosemite is without doubt one of the great places to visit in California, and one of the best national parks in California.
+And it’s not too far from Lake Tahoe, another place on my California bucket list.

 With its palm trees, beach vibe, and stunning mountain backdrop, Santa Barbara on the Central California coast reminds me of a coastal town in North Queensland Australia – you have the sea and mountains meet as one!

 Throw in boutique shopping and upmarket bars and restaurants along State Street, and the stunning ocean sunsets, it’s no wonder it’s one of the most popular places for a California vacation.